Floris-Buyse-FB/Deep_Learning/chapter_16/samenvatting_slides_h16.md

     - softmax applied to each row of this matrix -> each row sum = 1 -> each row = weights (attention scores)
   - Finally: This matrix multiplied by $V$ -> output matrix of shape $(n_q, d_v)$
     - each row = result of weighted sum of rows in $V$
-    - where weights are give the similarity score between each query and each key
+    - where weights are the similarity score between each query and each key

 `tf.keras.layers.Attention`: